viam-modules/viam-mlmodelservice-triton/README.md

   version of the model to be loaded.
 If not specified, the module will use the newest version of the model named by `model_name`.

-- `preferred_input_memory_type` [optional, defaults to `cpu`]: One of `cpu`, `cpu-pinned`, or `gpu`.
+- `preferred_input_memory_type` [optional, see below for default]: One of `cpu`, `cpu-pinned`, or `gpu`.
 This controlls the type of memory that will be allocated by the module for input tensors.
-For most models, `gpu` is probably the best choice, but the default is `cpu` since the module cannot assume that a GPU is available.
+If not specified, this will default to `cpu` if no CUDA-capable devices are detected at runtime, or to `gpu` if CUDA-capable devices are found.

 - `preferred_input_memory_type_id` [optional, defaults to `0`]: CUDA
   identifier on which to allocate `gpu` or `cpu-pinned` input